bradleyvance23/eco395-ml-midterm-kalshi/README.md

 | 10yr_treasury | 0.0000 | 0.0070 | 0.0000 |
 | 3m_treasury | 0.0000 | 0.0291 | 0.0011 |
 | volume_H0 | 0.0000 | 0.0012 | 0.0000 |

+The table below compares the estimated coefficients from the Lasso, Ridge, and Elastic Net models.
+Lasso performs variable selection by shrinking some coefficients to zero, while Ridge and Elastic Net retain more predictors with smaller magnitudes.

 ### Recommendations
 Overall, the results suggest that the Kalshi data is useful and regularized linear models like the standard Linear Regression, LASSO, and Elastic Net perform the best for predicting the S&P 500 opening price for this project.
 Among the models tested, the LASSO regression provides the strongest out-of-sample performance.
 This indicates that variable selection plays the most important role when working with highly correlated financial indicators.
 The Elastic Net performed the second best given its hybrid nature between LASSO and Ridge models.
 The Random Forest is not recommended for this study given the non-linear nature of the model and the linear nature of the financial variables.